At 82 Om Prakash Chautala clears Class 12 exam from Tihar jail with A grade

-Congratulate former Haryana Chief Minister, Om Prakash Chautala
+Congratulate former Haryana Chief Minister, Om Prakash Chautala for passing the

 higher secondary examination ("first division") at the age of 82 years from jail.
 Convicted in the teachers' recruitment scam, the former CM now is planning on pursuing an undergraduate course.